Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 101. Lists all the files with a ".gif" extension in the current directory and all its sub-directories

 102. Decodes acrostics that use the first letter of each line

+103. Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top